kirenz/ds-python/docs/data.md

 We use the original dataframe `df` to check for missing values
 :::

-Note that we don't perform any data preprocessing in this phase.
-We just collect insights.

 ```Python
 # missing values will be displayed in yellow